 Other approaches [15-17], similarly as GPs, focus on ensembles of networks with randomly drawn weights.
 In contrast, here we study how particular realizations of trained and untrained networks process different statistical features of the data.
 Thus, we shift the perspective from distributions over network parameters to distributions over the data.
 In particular, we describe the input-output mapping implemented by deep neural networks in terms of correlation functions.
 To trace the transformation of correlation functions across layers of neural networks, we make use of methods from statistical field theory [18-21] and obtain recursive relations in a perturbative manner by means of Feynman diagrams.
-Our results yield a characterization of the network as a non-linear mapping of correlation functions, where each layer exchanges information between different statistical orders.
-Re-expressing the loss function in terms of data correlations allows us to study their role in the training process, and to link the transformation of data correlations to the solution strategies found by the network.
+Our results yield a characterization of the network as a nonlinear mapping of correlation functions, where each layer exchanges information between different statistical orders.
+Reexpressing the loss function in terms of data correlations allows us to study their role in the training process, and to link the transformation of data correlations to the solution strategies found by the network.
+For the particular example of the mean squared error loss function, we show that network training relies exclusively on the first two cumulants of the output (mean and covariance), while these, in turn, are predominantly determined by means and covariances of network activations in previous layers.
+Furthermore, we show that corrections from higher-order correlations to mean and covariance, which are readily computable with the proposed generic field-theoretical framework, are of greatest importance in the first layer, where these corrections effectuate the information flow from higherorder correlations to mean and covariance.

-^{} ki.fischer@fz-juelich.de
+^{}ki.fischer@fz-juelich.de